 Want to send a message to one of our directors?
 Click here!

-As a camper, Meryl spent many summers at overnight camp and views those experiences as the most influential in her life.
+As a camper, Meryl spent many summers at Camp Judaea and views her summer overnight camping experiences as the most influential in her life.
 She attended the University of Georgia and graduated with a BS in Business Administration.
-She worked as a corporate recruiter for four years and then as a real estate closing coordinator.
+She worked as a corporate recruiter for four years and then worked as a real estate closing coordinator.
 Meryl began her tenure at the MJCCA in 2005 as the Camp Central Registrar and was promoted to Camp Central Director in 2007.
 In this role, she significantly enhanced the camp registration process and Camp Central structure.
 In 2010, Meryl was promoted to MJCCA Day Camps Director of Operations and she became the Director of Day Camps in 2014.
 Meryl and her husband, Lenny, have three wonderful children, Nathan, Zachary, and Emily, and a dog named Murphy.

-A native of Roswell, GA, Phoebe started at the MJCCA as a camp counselor for Camp Isidore Alterman in 2006.
+A native of Roswell, Georgia, Phoebe started at the MJCCA as a camp counselor for Camp Isidore Alterman in 2006.
 She continued to work with the day camp and after school program at the MJCCA while she completed her undergraduate degree at Agnes Scott College, where she graduated in 2010 with a BA in Sociology/Anthropology.
-Phoebe joined the Day Camps team full time in 2013 and feels very fortunate to be a part of the wonderful camp family.
+Phoebe joined the Day Camps team full time in 2013 as Camp Central Assistant Director and began her role as Operations Director in 2015.
 She currently lives in Buckhead and loves to read, watch CNN, and travel to new places!

 Abby was born and raised in Baltimore, MD.
 She graduated with a BS in Communications and Rhetorical Studies from Syracuse University.
-After graduation, Abby spent three years at the Roth Family Jewish Community Center of Orlando, running all of their programming for children in kindergarten through tenth grade, including their afterschool and camp programs.
+After graduation, Abby spent three years at the Roth Family Jewish Community Center of Orlando running all of their programming for children in kindergarten through tenth grade, including their after school and camp programs.
 She moved to Atlanta in 2014 and joined the MJCCA as Club J Director, a position she held for two years.
 Abby is excited for her third summer as a camp director!
 Abby and her husband, Dave, currently reside in Brookhaven.